It’s Summer and the move is on for many folks, including a few of my dear friends who are re-locating for new jobs.

 Visit Donatestuff.com and schedule pickup of your donation or list the items up for grabs on Freecycle or a Facebook Buy/Sell/Swap site.

-Need some guidance on how to sell your stuff online?
+Need some guidance on how to sell your clutter online?

 Check out my How to Sell Your Clutter Online Super Fast guide.